nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: Similar to above.

    - Test case: `edit UNIQUE_FULL_NAME th/john_doe`<br>
-      Expected: If UNIQUE_FULL_NAME is in the filtered list and there is only one FULL_NAME, edits that contact.
+      Expected: If UNIQUE_FULL_NAME is in the filtered Address Book and there is only one FULL_NAME, edits that contact.

    - Test case: `edit NOT_UNIQUE_FULL_NAME th/john_doe`<br>
-      Expected: If NOT_UNIQUE_FULL_NAME is in the filtered list but not unique, no contact is edited and error details shown in the status message for user to edit via index.
+      Expected: If NOT_UNIQUE_FULL_NAME is in the filtered Address Book but not unique, no contact is edited and error details shown in the status message for user to edit via index.

    - Test case: `edit FULL_NAME_NOT_IN_LIST th/john_doe`<br>
-      Expected: If FULL_NAME_NOT_IN_LIST is not in filtered list, no contact is edited even if the name is present in the addressbook and error details shown in the status message.
+      Expected: If FULL_NAME_NOT_IN_LIST is not in filtered Address Book, no contact is edited even if the name is present in the unfiltered Address Book and error details shown in the status message.

    - Test case: `edit NOT_FULL_NAME th/john_doe`<br>
       Expected: No contact is edited and error details shown to edit by the full name of edit by index.